 A food allergy is a reaction to a naturally occurring protein in a food or ingredient.
 In the United States, the Food and Drug Administration (FDA) identifies eight primary allergens that account for up to 90% of all food allergies.
 This list, aptly titled “The Big 8,” includes milk, eggs, fish, shellfish, nuts, peanuts, wheat, and soybeans.
-Per the U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service, the primary cause of food recalls in 2019 was allergens.
+Per the U.S. Department of Agriculture’s (USDA) Food Safety and Inspection Service, in 2019, allergens remained the primary cause of food recalls.

 Most allergies cause a mild reaction, but in about 18% of cases, allergens can cause anaphylaxis, a systemic response causing breathing passages to swell and blood pressure to nosedive.
 In the worst cases, this can lead to death.

-Allergens can even be life-threatening to corporations as well.
+Allergens can be life-threatening to corporations as well.
 Recalls can have disastrous impacts on companies, as the economic costs associated with customer communication, product removal and disposal, damages, and legal fees can bankrupt a company in record time.
-And all of this can be caused by human error, mislabeling, or accidental cross-contamination.
+All of this can be caused by human error, mislabeling, or accidental cross-contamination.

-Undeclared allergens are the leading cause of recalls in the United States and defined as a hazard by the FDA.
-Regulated under the HARPC Rule, manufacturing facilities are required to identify undeclared allergen hazards in their food safety plans that are reasonably likely to occur and document the processes to mitigate them proactively.
-Consider cross-contamination when drafting a food safety plan.
-Considerations must be made for when cross-contamination would and would not be included.
+Undeclared allergens are the leading cause of recalls in the United States and are defined as a “hazard” by the FDA.
+Regulated under the HARPC Rule, manufacturing facilities must identify undeclared allergen hazards in their food safety plans that are “reasonably likely to occur” and document the processes to mitigate them proactively.
+Consider cross-contamination when drafting a food safety plan, including contingencies for when cross-contamination would and be included.

 FSMA’s most impressive effort to improve allergen safety belongs to GMPs within HARPC.
-In total, upwards of 30 allergen controls are identified across every stage of the process.
-From cross-contact with handling, storage, and use, to sanitation practices and shop-floor cleaning procedures.
-GMPs can be found at every step, from receipt to labeling and mislabeling to a final product.
-In the end, companies must document and follow the appropriate operating procedures to ensure allergens are appropriately declared when a product leaves your dock.
+In total, upwards of 30 allergen controls are identified across every stage of the process: from cross-contact with handling, storage, and use, to sanitation practices and shop-floor cleaning procedures.
+GMPs can be found at every step, from receipt to labeling and mislabeling to the final product.
+In the end, companies must document and follow the appropriate operating procedures to ensure allergens are declared appropriately when a product leaves your dock.

-Specific hazards must consider when assessing a food safety plan for hazard analysis and preventive controls.
+Specific hazards must be considered when assessing a food safety plan for hazard analysis and preventive controls.
 Before a complete hazard analysis, identify controlled allergens.
-Here are some recommended practices
+Recommended practices include:

 Create a flow diagram: Identify product and traffic patterns, assess potential cross-contact opportunities, and develop appropriate controls.